 Notice that there is no pillar called debt.
 There is little reason for any student to have student loans when finishing a bachelor’s degree, especially the child of a physician.
 Certainly, there is no reason for the physician to take on additional debt such as Parent PLUS Loans or a home-equity line of credit to pay for school.
 If the cost cannot be covered with savings, the earnings of the child, and the earnings of the parent, consider choosing a less expensive school.

 If you put it all together, college education for the children of a physician should not be a terrible financial stress.
 Consider a school with tuition and fees of $21,000 per year and a cost of living of another $15,000 per year, for a total cost of attendance of $36,000 per year.
 The child should be able to make $5,000 in the summer and another $4,500 during the school year with relative ease.
 Perhaps there is also $2,000 in scholarship money.
 If the parents also saved up $50,000 prior to enrollment, an additional $12,500 per year can be spent.
 That leaves just $12,000 per year, or $1,000 per month, to cash flow.
 That should be easily doable on a physician income.

 What do you think?
-Which pillars will you be using?
-Which one will be most significant?
+How will you pay for your kid's college?
+Which pillar do you think will be the most significant?
 Did your children qualify for any need-based aid?
 Why or why not?
 Comment below!